c3lang/c3-web/docs/language-common/attributes.md

 *Used for: vector types*

 Turns a vector type into a type matching C SIMD types for the purpose of storage and ABI lowering.
 Usually it will not offer any additional speed over using regular vector types, and are mostly for conforming to C functions that explicitly use SIMD types.

+### `@stackprobe`

+*Used for: function*

+Set the stack probe type for a function.
+Valid options are "none", "call" and "inline".

+### `@nostackprotection`

+*Used for: function*

+Set the stack protection type for a function.
+Valid options are "none", "basic", "strong" and "all".

 ### `@tag(name, value)`